University of York: Rankings and reputation

-Admissions and enrolment
+Admissions

-Information for entry standards gathered from the 2014/15 academic year by the HESA shows that the average student at the University of York achieved a UCAS Tariff of 430, the 19th highest in the UK.
-An A grade at A-Level is equivalent to 120 points, and an A at AS worth 60 points, the average entrant can be assumed to achieve ABB at A Level and AB at AS Level since most applicants take 5 AS Levels and specialise to 3 A Levels.
-York, along with only a handful of other British universities, require the new A* grade for some course entry requirements.
+Information for entry standards gathered from the 2022/23 academic year by the HESA shows that the average student at the University of York achieved 158 points in the UCAS tariff, the 26th highest in the UK.
 The university gives offers of admission to 78.5% of its applicants, the joint 15th lowest amongst the Russell Group.
 There are around 6.2 applications for every undergraduate place, and a completion rate of 93.2% with around 80% of graduates graduating with a First/2:1.

 17.9% of York's undergraduates are privately educated, the joint 20th highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 80:5:16 of UK:EU:non-EU students respectively with a female to male ratio of 56:44.
+56.2% of international students enrolled at the institution are from China, the third highest proportion out of all mainstream universities in the UK.

+In response to 'financial challenges' revealed in January 2024, the university will lower entrance requirements for international students to the equivalent of BBC at A Level or the equivalent of a 2:2 degree for postgraduate courses.